nicoversity/unity_3dradarchart/README.md

 ##### VirtualRealityLeapMotionInterface.cs

-The `VirtualRealityLeapMotionInterface.cs` script, attached as a component, to the `VRLM_Player` prefab functions as the main interface for all VR and Leap Motion related interactions.
-Please use this script as a starting point in order to gain further insights in its (and all other related components) implementation.
+The `VirtualRealityLeapMotionInterface.cs` script, attached as a component to the `VRLM_Player` prefab, functions as the main interface for all VR and Leap Motion related interactions.
+Please use this script as a starting point in order to gain further insights in its implementation.

 #### Further documentation